Community Music Space

 • Take attendance for each lesson

-• Mark students as present, late, or no-show
+• Mark students as present, recorded lesson, or no-show

 • Document makeup lessons